-The deadline for Israeli Prime Minister Benjamin Netanyahu to announce whether he intends to request Knesset immunity from state prosecution in the three corruption cases expires at midnight, upon expiration of the 30 day period since his formal indictment of charges of bribery, fraud and breach of trust.
+The deadline for Israeli Prime Minister Benjamin Netanyahu to announce whether he intends to request Knesset immunity from state prosecution in the three corruption cases expires at midnight, upon expiration of the 30 day period since Attorney General Avichai Mandelblit announced his decision to indict Netanyahu on charges of bribery, fraud and breach of trust.

 Failure to declare his pursuit of parliamentary protection will result in nullification of any future bids for immunity, and the indictment against him could be submitted to the courts as soon as next Sunday; whereas application for immunity is likely to delay the proceedings against him for many months.
 He canceled a planned statement regarding an expected immunity request just hours before it was to be delivered at 8 PM Israel time on Monday evening (December 30), without explanation.

 Netanyahu is the first sitting Prime Minister set to be indicted.
 While Israeli law mandates the resignation of any cabinet ministers and mayors upon indictment, there are no specifications regarding premiers.

 Theoretically, the Knesset House Committee must consider any immunity requests, which if approved by a majority vote must then be ratified by the 120 Members of Knesset (MKs).
 Currently there is no House Committee due to ongoing political turmoil, since a government was never formed after either of the nation’s 2019 elections.
 Nevertheless, legal counsel at the Israeli Parliament has already ruled that one can be established by a majority vote of the Knesset Arrangements Committee even at this time.